Therapy Dog Classes Near Springfield, MO

 If you haven’t done any training with your dog, you will start with one of the following classes.
 These classes will start you with basic training, teach you handling skills, and build teamwork between you and your pup.

-All Paws In: This is a 6-week course for puppies, adolescents, and adult dogs.
+All Paws In: This is a 3-month course for puppies, adolescents, and adult dogs.
 The course focuses on basic K9 behaviors, self control, building self confidence, handling skills, dog language and socialization.
-To ensure that each student gets enough individualized attention, we allow no more than 8 dogs per course.
-We will also separate into two groups if puppies need extra instruction.
+To ensure that each student gets enough individualized attention, we allow no more than 5 dogs per course.
 The first week is orientation, so leave your dog at home!
 Also, make sure to bring a list of questions you have for our trainers.
 Your puppy will need to be up to date on shots by Week 2!

 Intermediate Dogs:

-Teamwork Through Games: This is a second level class for students that have taken beginner classes or private lessons.
-In this 6-week games class we will build on the behaviors you have already learned.
+Ultimate K9: This is a second level course for students that have taken beginner classes or private lessons.
+In this 3-month course where we will build on the behaviors you have already learned.
 It will help you move the training you know into real-time while raising the distraction levels.
-Animals learn better through games.
-Humans are healthier when they laugh.
-Teamwork Through Games is the perfect combination of both!
+This is a fairly advanced course that is meant to prepare you for Therapy, real-life, and our sports programs.

 Recommended class options to take while preparing for the